- Meet the First Lady

 Under Clements’ leadership, Clemson has raised the bar in admissions, enrollment, research, athletics, graduation and retention rates, and fundraising, including the successful completion of the $1 billion Will to Lead capital campaign.
 In addition, the campus is currently undergoing the largest construction boom in the history of the university.

-Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences – the Big East, the Big 12, and the ACC – where he is also the current chair of the ACC Council of Presidents.
+Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences – the Big East, the Big 12, and the ACC – where he also served as the 2016-17 chair of the ACC Council of Presidents.
 He also was awarded an honorary degree as Doctor of Public Education from his Alma Mater, the University of Maryland – Baltimore County.

 Before he came to Clemson, Clements served as the president of West Virginia University for nearly five years.
 During that time, WVU set significant records in private fundraising, enrollment, academic rankings and research funding.